syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-android.md

 ## Adding Style Sheet

-Add the theme style sheet as below in the sever web app.
+Add the theme style sheet as follows in the server web app.

 * Add the Syncfusion bootstrap5 theme in the `<head>` of the **~/wwwroot/index.html** file.